top of page

 5. Don’t force the relationship but rebuild it.

 If the child doesn’t want to visit, the solution isn’t always legal action.
-Sometimes it’s lunch dates.
-Therapy sessions.
-Texting once a week.
-Reconnecting slowly and consistently until trust is restored.
+Sometimes it’s lunch dates, therapy sessions, or texting once a week.
+Reconnecting slowly and consistently until trust is restored is key.

 Let’s bring it back to EASE…

-Parenting time doesn’t just affect calendars, it affects connection.
-And when it stops working, it doesn’t mean anyone’s failed.
+Parenting time doesn’t just affect calendars; it affects connection.
+When it stops working, it doesn’t mean anyone’s failed.
 It just means it’s time to re-evaluate and find a new way forward that puts the child’s needs and emotional health at the center.

 ✨ Come on over to The EASE Side.
 These conversations aren’t always easy, but they’re always worth having.